avneesh0612/solana-nft-qr/README.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657976943577/ImAC6YsoA.png align="left")

-This QR code can't be used in localhost as it uses `http` and Solana Pay requires you to use `https` for security reasons.
-So you can test it out with [ngrok](https://ngrok.com/) or just deploy it using vercel or any hosting service you like!
-Once you have done this you can download the [Solflare](https://solflare.com/) mobile app and scan this QR code to mint your NFT!
+You can install [Solflare](https://solflare.com/) mobile app and scan this QR code to mint your NFT!
 It was as simple as this 🎉

-## Using a custom API with the SDK
+## Using CandyPay's SDK

 ### Creating the frontend

-We first need to create an object with some data, so add this object at the top of the page:
+We first need to create the URL params which would be encoded into the solana protocal URL, so add this object at the top of the page:

 ```
 const urlParams: TransactionRequestURLFields = {